-16 Government distribution network policy
+Government distribution network policy

-Are there any governmental measures to encourage or otherwise require the expansion of the distribution network?
+16 Are there any governmental measures to encourage or otherwise require the expansion of the distribution network?

-No. As for the transmission network, government and regulatory policy (notably feedback to the distribution network plans prepared by the distribution network operator) has been directed at restraining expansion of the distribution network to ensure that increases in network access tariffs are also limited.
+No. As for the distribution network, government and regulatory policy (notably feedback to the distribution network plans prepared by the distribution network operator) has been directed at restraining expansion of the distribution network to ensure that increases in network access tariffs are also limited.
+However, due to the increase of requests for grid capacity to install renewable energy projects (in particular, solar photovoltaic power plants), developments to the grid are expected to be made under the terms of PDIRD, particularly during the next two years to allow those projects to connect to the grid.

-17 Rates and terms for distribution services
+Rates and terms for distribution services

-Who determines the rates or terms for the provision of distribution services and what legal standard does that entity apply?
+17 Who determines the rates or terms for the provision of distribution services and what legal standard does that entity apply?

 Distribution activity is subject to ERSE's regulation, which determines the tariffs applicable to the provision of such services by the DSO.
-The determination of such tariffs must comply with certain legal principles that, in particular, aim at guaranteeing transparent and efficiencydriven pricing, as well as the protection of electricity consumers and equality of treatment.
+The determination of such tariffs must comply with certain legal principles that, in particular, aim at guaranteeing transparent and efficiency-driven pricing, as well as the protection of electricity consumers and equality of treatment.
 The methodology for the calculation of the mentioned tariffs is approved by ERSE's Tariff Regulation of the electricity sector.